Skip to main content

 The Child Custody Recommending Counselor does not accept any documents.
 All documents to be seen by the CCRC must be correctly filed in the court file ten (10) days before your scheduled CCRC appointment.

 To avoid a missed appointment fees, please be on time for your appointment.
 If a parent arrives late or brings their child(ren), they may not be seen.
 Kindly give Family Court Services 48-hours’ notice if you will not be attending your scheduled appointment.
-Please call (559) 582-1010 x6023 to cancel your appointment.
+Please call (559) 582-1010 and select Option 3 to cancel your appointment.
 There is a $200.00 ($100.00 per parent, if both do not appear) missed appointment fee if Family Court Services is not contacted 48-hours in advance to cancel their appointment.
 If the parents reach an agreement or file a Stipulated Agreement prior to the CCRC appointment, to avoid a missed appointment fees, one parent or an attorney must call Family Court Services 48-hours prior to the CCRC appointment to cancel the appointment.

 If the parties have participated in Formal Child Custody Recommending Counseling (CCRC) with Family Court Services within the previous 12-months, there is a $200.00 Review CCRC fee for parties to participate in Immediate or Formal CCRC.
 Unless otherwise ordered, each parent shall pay 50% ($100.00 per parent) of the cost of the Review fees before their appointment.